Wyntuition/aspnetcore-workshop-kit/00-BasicAspNetCoreApp/README.md

-## Setup Step: Create a .NET Core app, then set up ASP.NET
+# Setup Step: Create a .NET Core app, then set up ASP.NET

-This will create a basic .NET Core app using the .NET CLI.
-Then you will put in the core code needed to set up ASP.NET Core's dependencies and host initialization.

 ## Objectives
--
+- Create a basic .NET Core app using the .NET CLI
+- Put in the core code needed to set up ASP.NET Core - its dependencies and host initialization

-1. Run ```dotnet new```, then ```dotnet run``` to create & run a .NET Core 'Hello World!' app.
+1. Run `dotnet new`, then `dotnet run` to create & run a .NET Core 'Hello World!' app.
 1. Add ASP.NET Core dependencies to project.json

     ```